Half-Life - Raqs Media Collective - Yours, Sincerely

 The result: flash floods.

 Flash floods are called this way for a reason.
 Videos of the recent flash floods in Pakistan register the incomprehension and the horror in the faces of those who saw their lives wash away in an instant.
-The geological time-scale of a mountain, the temporal compression of a nation state, and the dissolution of a glacier—these three ways of counting time have been caught in a moment of intersection.
+The geological timescale of a mountain, the temporal compression of a nation-state, and the dissolution of a glacier—these three ways of counting time have been caught in a moment of intersection.

 Pakistan has the highest number of glaciers in the world, and even though only some are militarized, they are all susceptible to the consequences of another kind of conflict—the ceasefire violations between the weather and human beings in the now continuous attrition of climate change.
 The floods in Pakistan are read as a premonition of the actual consequences of global warming.
 A society that is responsible for less than one percent of global greenhouse gas emissions is still acutely vulnerable, because of its location and terrain, to extreme weather events; as if its people were being punished for consequences they did not cause.
 Who can configure this unjust algebra?

 No state has the capacity to understand the consequences of the planetary transformations that are underway.
-Mountains, glaciers, skies, rivers run on one kind of time.
+Mountains, glaciers, skies, and rivers run on one kind of time.
 Borders and border patrols run on another kind of time.
 The countdown to a missile launch and the inching inclination of a glacier represent two different temporal orders.
 When the recently fenced-in communities called nation-states begin trying to alter the time of mountain, sky, and glacier, they embody the logic of the assault of one order of time on another.
 They may not succeed, but even their failures will have floods.

 When a glacier cracks, the slow progress of snow over inches turns into the sudden inundation of ice-melt at the speed of hundreds of kilometers, in a matter of seconds.
 This force, this speed, this intensity of the experience of time, unties the knots of the discourse of bounded communities.
 Societies can come undone, swiftly.

-What would a letter transported by a Nanda Devi stamp, or a Siachen Glacier stamp, or a South Pacific Mushroom Cloud stamp, from one pen-pal to another, tell the world?
+What would a letter transported by a Nanda Devi stamp, or a Siachen Glacier stamp, or a South Pacific Mushroom Cloud stamp, from one pen pal to another, tell the world?
 What would their epistolary disobediences consist of?

 Dear Friend,

 I don’t know how long it will take for my letter to reach you.
 The way things are going, I don’t even know what will happen in the next few days.
 The post is erratic.
 Still, I thought it better to send you a letter rather than an email.
 I know, you could aways print what I type and keep the paper in a file.
 But this letter carries with it the impress of my hand.
-The alphabets shake when I write because of the chill in my fingers (the heating, like the post, is also erratic… because, as you can imagine, things being the way they are, what with that war that just changes shape, the pipelines are short of gas, and it’s very cold, outside and inside.)
+The alphabets shake when I write because of the chill in my fingers (the heating, like the post, is also erratic … because, as you can imagine, things being the way they are, what with that war that changes shape, the pipelines are short of gas, and it’s very cold, outside and inside.)

 I am sending you a picture postcard of my favorite mountain view.
 This year the storms have been severe, and so have the landslides.
 Sometimes the fog makes the mountain disappear.
-There’s actually a gash on the mountain side which is not there in the postcard.
+There’s actually a gash on the mountainside which is not there in the postcard.
 Wounded glaciers are sculptors.
 The mountain is in disguise.
 But the postcard gives you a good idea of what I look at from my window.

-The gash in the mountain-side is from a landslide.
+The gash in the mountainside is from a landslide.
 It is impossible to mend the mountain now.
 Now, we cannot but think of what unbinds soil, what unsettles rocks, what undoes morphology.
 There’s no letting go of the injured glacier and the landslide when you’re trying to cross the mountain.
 There must be another side.
 Do you remember something I had once written, “The care of life and the care of self are not possible without care with toxicity.”
 You can’t care without thinking about what causes you to care in the first place.

 The world is strange.
 The mountain seems to laugh.
 And I must remind myself to water my bonsai orange tree.
 It has borne tiny fruit.
 They are very tart.